 “It’s the best way to stay motivated and positive.
 Look for new opportunities to grow and diversify.
 Learn new skills to stay relevant.”

-Once you realise this you can begin to identify the areas you need to work on and find comfort and confidence in the areas you are already proficient in.
+Once you realize this you can begin to identify the areas you need to work on and find comfort and confidence in the areas you are already proficient in.

 Knowing and keeping the best interest of the project at heart is a great way to make sure your ideas, no matter how good or bad, always come across as having the right intentions.

-This not only makes your choices and thought processes more pure, but may even help those higher up realise that you can be trusted and understand what they are looking for.
+This not only makes your choices and thought processes purer, but may even help those higher up realize that you can be trusted and understand what they are looking for.

 And, as Mark told me, is one of the best ways to get yourself settled into a new studio.